 Without an efficient filter, there is a high chance for blue-algae to take a foothold in the pond especially when such a pond receives

 lots of sunshine.
-To prevent this, we install the appropriate sized filtration system for your pond which will take into consideration several factors, including sun exposure, pond volume and the types and size of the fish in the fish pond.
-Generally, if your pond water is going green, you will most likely require an ultraviolet light pond filter which will sterilise the water and prevent algal growth.
+To prevent this, we install the appropriately sized filtration system for your pond which will take into consideration several factors, including sun exposure, pond volume, and the types and size of the fish in the fish pond.
+Generally, if your pond water is going green, you will most likely require an ultraviolet light pond filter which will sterilize the water and prevent algal growth.
 You can read more about UV pond filters here and see what filters we have for sale here